sadda/Minimum_Effort_Control/README.md

 ## Application to multi-phase converters

 Multi-phase converters can be written as a linear system.
-The goal is to compute the input voltage ``x`` for the required output voltage ``y``.
-Since the infinity norm amounts to the dc-link, it is natural to minimize this quantity.
+The goal is to compute the leg voltage values stored in the unknown vector ``x`` for the required output voltage vector stored in ``y`` (y1 = Valpha, y2 = Vbeta, where Valpha and Vbeta are the components of the required voltage space vector in the stationary reference frame.
+Since the infinity norm of x directly affects the minimum dc-link voltage needed, it is natural to minimize this quantity.

-We create the matrix ``A`` as a fault-tolerant system with four phases.
+We create the matrix ``A`` based on the Clarke's transform for five-phase systems with degrees of freedom imposed on Vxy and V0 (by omitting 3rd, 4th and 5th row).

 ```
 A1 = 2/3*[1, cos(2/3*pi), cos(-2/3*pi); ...